ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # Deployment Model and Operator Experience

-The major guiding use case for ACME is obtaining certificates for Web sites (HTTPS {{!RFC2818}}).
+The guiding use case for ACME is obtaining certificates for Web sites (HTTPS {{!RFC2818}}).
 In that case, the user's web server is intended to speak for one or more domains, and the process of certificate issuance is intended to verify that this server actually speaks for the domain(s).